ai-forever/MoVQGAN/README.md

 [Habr post]()

 MoVQGAN (Modulated Vector Quantized GAN) is a new SOTA model in the image reconstruction problem.
 This model is based on code from the [VQGAN](https://github.com/CompVis/taming-transformers) repository and modifications from the original [MoVQGAN](https://arxiv.org/pdf/2209.09002.pdf) paper.
-The architecture of MoVQGAN is shown below in the figure [1](https://arxiv.org/pdf/2209.09002.pdf).
+The architecture of MoVQGAN is shown below in the [figure](https://arxiv.org/pdf/2209.09002.pdf).

 ![](./pics/architecture.png)